F-center: Low temperature vapour deposition

-Color Center Lasers
+Lasers

 Certain F centers have optical absorption and emission bands that makes them useful as laser gain media.
 Lasers based on color centers are operated analogously to dye lasers.
 They provide a wavelength range from 0.8 to 4.0 μm, the near infrared region of light, thus picking up where dye lasers fail to operate.
 Lasers that operate in the near infrared region of the spectrum are used as a light source in infrared spectroscopy, used to study for instance molecular vibrations.

-Only certain F centers are suitable for application in color center lasers, these are the so-called laser-active F centers.
-The simple F centers are not laser-active, however, more complex F centers have been shown to form stable color center lasers.
-Namely FA(II), FB(II), F2+ and (F2+)A centers.
-Other even more complex F centers that are potentially laser-active, but they do not play a significant role in color center lasers physics.
+Only certain F centers are suitable for application in color center lasers, known as laser-active F centers.
+Simple F centers are not laser-active, but more complex F centers have been shown to form stable color center lasers.
+These are namely FA(II), FB(II), F2+ and (F2+)A centers.
+Other even more complex F centers are potentially laser-active, but they do not play a significant role in color center lasers physics.

 Examples of a material with FA centers used in color center lasers are crystals of potassium chloride (KCl) or rubidium chloride (RbCl) doped with lithium chloride (LiCl), containing FLi-centers.
 These crystals have been found to be good materials for color center lasers with emission lines of wavelengths between 2.45 and 3.45 μm.

-F centers usually have an absorption band in the visible light, the emission is Stokes shifted to longer wavelengths.
+F centers usually have an absorption band in visible range, and the emission is Stokes shifted to longer wavelengths.
 The differences in peaks is often larger than a factor of 2 and the resulting emissions are near infrared.
-However at lower temperatures the shift becomes smaller.
-Though there are some crystals that are able to emit visible light.
+However at lower temperatures the shift becomes smaller, though there are some crystals that are able to emit visible light.
 One such example is powdered MgO, treated with additive coloring, emitting violet-blue light by absorbing violet light in vacuum.